About

 More about the history of the Society…

 The townhouse is a beautiful five-story limestone building entered through wrought iron grille doors.
-In the entrance hall there are busts of Charles O’Connor, the famous lawyer, by Augustus St. Gaudens; Justice John W. Goff, the noted jurist, by Ordway Partridge; and Thomas Davis, the Irish poet, by Alber Power, RH.A., a gift of the Irish Government.
+In the entrance hall there are busts of Charles O’Conor, the famous lawyer, by Augustus St. Gaudens; Justice John W. Goff, the noted jurist, by Ordway Partridge; and Thomas Davis, the Irish poet, by Alber Power, RH.A., a gift of the Irish Government.
 The Society’s library of over 10,000 volumes, contains many priceless and exceedingly rare books, such as the famous Bedell Bible published in the 17th century, a first edition of Geoffrey Keating’s History of Ireland, and a rare set of the “Annals of the Four Masters.”

 Almost sixty years after it had been founded to protest the "No Irish Need Apply" signs, and other religious, linguistic, or cultural barriers that the elite erected to prevent new ethnic groups from fully participating in the American Dream, by the mid 2oth century, the Society was focused on the positive rather than negative, choosing to document the wealth of heritage and achievements that the Irish brought with them to and accomplished in their new home.